 The models consider correlation effects between the different products that are cleared by ECC to realise portfolio effects which increase the collateral efficiency.

-Margin credits are calculated for any combination of opposite positions for different products according to the correlation between the two products and on different levels of netting.
+Inter-Commodity Margin Credits are calculated for any combination of opposite positions for different products according to the correlation between the two products and on different levels of netting.
 This improves collateral efficiency and increases economies of scale in diversified portfolios.

 Back Tests are performed and analyzed daily for the spot and derivative models.
 This means that the parameters and assumptions underlying the margin models are reviewed continuously.
 The results are categorized using the Basle Traffic Light Approach.
 Back Testing Results are reported to ECC's board on a monthly basis.